Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Policy and Governance/02_Translating-Institutional-Policy-to-Strategy.md

 ### Learning Activities

-- **Introduction slides/lecture** (25 mins): Why are institutional policies like data and software policies important?
+- **Introduction slides/lecture** (25&nbsp;mins): Why are institutional policies like data and software policies important?
 What topics do they include, and what considerations guide their creation?
 What are some examples of institutional data and software policies?
-(Resources 1&ndash;3 contain examples from Dutch and Australian contexts).
+(Resources&nbsp;1&ndash;3 contain examples from Dutch and Australian contexts).
-- **Discovery Activity** (30 mins): Look up what the data policy says about the data ownership in your institution.
+- **Discovery Activity** (30&nbsp;mins): Look up what the data policy says about the data ownership in your institution.
 Who owns research data collected by researchers as part of their research project?
 Does it vary depending on the type of project?
 Share your findings with the rest of the group.
 If representing different institutions, are your institutional policies similar or different?
-- **Group Activity** (35 mins): In groups, suggest and define the key responsibilities of various stakeholders (for example legal and IT personnel) in institutional policy as it relates to RDM and Open Science.
+- **Group Activity** (35&nbsp;mins): In groups, suggest and define the key responsibilities of various stakeholders (for example legal and IT personnel) in institutional policy as it relates to RDM and Open Science.
 Report the discussion back to the larger group.

 ### Materials to Prepare